Completing the Zen in Performance Management

 Reframe for the Holistic

 In an article by Fast Company, they tell the story of coronary-artery bypass patients who have surgery to relieve pain, rather than to cure them.
-In fact, the only real cure is for them to start taking better care of themselves, such as quitting smoking, eating less, and exercising.
-Yet, in study after study, very few do!
+In fact, the only real cure is for them to start taking better care of themselves, such as quit smoking, eating less, and exercising.
+Yet, in study after study very few do!
 When these patients are looked at two years after their surgery, 90% have not made any significant change to their lifestyle.

 Going back to the heart patients, a researcher, Dr. Ornish, showed that a holistic program, focused around a vegetarian diet, can actually reverse heart disease without surgery or drugs.
 This holistic program includes going after their feelings by having them attend a twice-weekly support group sessions led by a psychologist.
 It includes instruction in aerobic exercise, meditation, relaxation, and yoga and lasts for about a year.
 A study showed that after three years, 77% of the patients had stuck with their lifestyle changes and avoided the surgery.
 A far cry from the 10% who succeed when only given cognitive instructions.